pytorch/serve/examples/pt2/torch_compile_openvino/stable_diffusion/README.md

 echo "pt2 : {backend: "openvino"} >> model_config.yaml
 ```

-We can also add additional options like model_caching, device and many more OpenVINO specific configs as well in options.
-For more information, refer to https://docs.openvino.ai/2024/openvino-workflow/torch-compile.html#options
+We can also add additional options like model_caching, device and many more OpenVINO specific configs in options.
+For more information, refer to https://docs.openvino.ai/torchcompile#options

 #### For Example:
 ```
 pt2: {backend: "openvino", options: {"model_caching" : True, "device": "GPU"}}
 ```
+model_caching will enable caching the model after the initial run.
+This will reduce the first inference latency for subsequent runs of the same model.
+The device option enables running the application on a specific hardware device.

 Create the model archive